Dave2ooo/oebb-monitor/README.md

 ![image](https://user-images.githubusercontent.com/71500391/218267834-9eddbd79-67c8-496b-bb82-22b27ef2032e.png)

 </p>
 </details>

+Now you need to figure out the ÖBB station ID of you desired public transport station.

 <details><summary>Getting ÖBB station ID</summary>
 <p>
   To get the monitor to show only connections from your desired station you need to get the respective station ID.
   1. Open [Scotty](https://fahrplan.oebb.at/bin/stboard.exe/en?newrequest=yes&)
   2. Click on **Station information**